apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

         milliseconds).

-The initialization route is called exactly once by the OpenWhisk and Nuvolaris platform, before executing a function.
+The initialization route is called exactly once by the OpenWhisk and OpenServerless platform, before executing a function.
 The route should report an error if called more than once.
 It is possible however that a single initialization will be followed by many activations (via `/run`).
 If an `env` property is provided, the corresponding environment variables